 However, most cyber security attacks are random — they don’t target specific individuals.
 Instead, attackers look for easy ways to gather personal information online.
 They’re not picky about who it belongs to.
 Their aim is simply to get as much information as possible, and then use it for their own gain.

-Passwords in particular are easy for attackers to get hold of.
-For example:
+Passwords are particularly easy for attackers to get hold of.
+They do this by:

-- email addresses and passwords get leaked online in data breaches
+- accessing email addresses and passwords that are leaked online in data breaches

-- lists of passwords are often bought and sold online
+- buying lists of passwords that are often sold online

-- attackers use software to 'guess' passwords through brute force.
+- using software to 'guess' passwords through brute force.